-As included in Note 8 to the consolidated financial statements per December 31, 2022 the net deferred tax liability amounts to USD 52 million.
-The liability for uncertain tax positions amount to USD 173 million per December 31, 2022.
+As included in Note 8 to the consolidated financial statements per December 31, 2023 the net deferred tax asset amounts to USD 114 million.
+The liability for uncertain tax positions amount to USD 186 million per December 31, 2023.

-Our audit approach

-We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's process to account for income taxes.
+Our audit approach We obtained an understanding, evaluated the design and tested the operating effectiveness of controls over the Company's process to account for income taxes.
 We have, amongst others, performed audit procedures on the completeness and accuracy of the amounts recognized as current and deferred tax, including testing the accuracy of the calculations, the assessment of correspondence with tax authorities, corroboration of assumptions with supporting evidence and the evaluation of tax exposures.
 In those components determined to be part of jurisdictions with a higher tax risk, we involved our tax professionals with specialized skills and knowledge to analyze the tax positions and to challenge the assumptions used to determine the tax positions, including any uncertain tax positions.
 We also evaluated the Company's income tax disclosures included in Note 8 to the consolidated financial statements.
+Key We consider the Company's accounting policies related to income taxes appropriate. observations Furthermore, we did not identify any material misstatement in the income taxes reported within the financial statements.
+In addition, we assessed that the income taxes disclosures are adequate.